Redmi Note 6 Pro

+The smartphone was discontinued to make a room for its upgraded successors like Redmi Note 7 and Redmi Note 8.

 Specifications

 The Redmi Note 6 Pro comes with a 6.26-inch Full HD+ IPS LCD display with an aspect ratio of 19:9.
 The phone is powered by a 1.8 GHz (Max.)octa-core Snapdragon 636 processor paired with Adreno 509 GPU.
 The device is available in four colours including red, blue, black, and rose gold.
 It has 4000 mAh battery and supports Qualcomm's Quick Charge 3.0.
 The Xiaomi Redmi Note 6 Pro has a P2i Nano coating as a liquid repellent.

 The construction of the device itself was enhanced with four cameras in total - two on the front and two on the back.
-This is the first time a Redmi device is being constructed using 6000 series aluminium.
-This is also the first Redmi Note phone with four cameras.
+This was the first time a Redmi device was being constructed using 6000 series aluminium.
+This was also the first Redmi Note phone with four cameras.